SpartnerNL/Laravel-Excel/docs/export/exportables.md

 }
 ```

-You can now easily return the export class, without the need of calling `->download()`
+You can now easily return the export class, without the need of calling `->download()`.

 ```php
 return new InvoicesExport();